How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Mental strength and expectation

-Many patients have concerns about undergoing surgery with an artificial joint: pain, anesthesia, and limited mobility.
-These concerns are completely normal, but they can be actively addressed.
+Joint replacement surgery triggers anxiety in many patients: pain, anesthesia, and limited mobility.
+These concerns are perfectly normal – but they can be actively addressed.

-A positive attitude and realistic expectations demonstrably improve the postoperative outcome.
+positive attitude and realistic expectations have been proven to improve postoperative outcomes.

 Helpful measures:

-• Conversations with the surgeon – the better the understanding, the less the fear.
+• Conversations with the surgeon – the better the understanding, the less fear.

 • Breathing and relaxation techniques – for stress reduction.